 Bitcoin futures exchange-traded funds (ETFs) have arrived, with the Securities and Exchange Commission (SEC) giving the green light for the ProShares’ Bitcoin Strategy ETF (BITO), and several others expected to follow suit.

-There are several ways to get exposure to bitcoin, and we’ll look at the drawbacks of a futures ETF as compared to a spot ETF.
+There are several ways to get exposure to bitcoin.
+For an investor, the drawbacks associated with a futures-based ETF are greater than those of a spot-based ETF.

-The difference between the two is that the spot ETF holds the underlying asset in a treasury, while the futures contract adds another intermediary.
-Owning shares of an asset is essentially a claim on the asset in cutody, whether it’s bitcoin, ethereum, litecoin or commodities.
-With Spot ETFs you can redeem these shares for the asset they represent – this is typically the case with most assets traditional or otherwise.
+The difference between the two is that a spot ETF holds the underlying asset in a treasury, while the futures ETF adds intermediaries.
+Owning shares of an asset is essentially a claim on the asset in custody, whether it’s bitcoin, ethereum, litecoin or commodities.
+With spot ETFs you can redeem these shares for the asset they represent – this is typically the case with most assets traditional or otherwise.

-Compared with futures ETFs – some of which could be settled in the commodity or underlying (highly unlikely) – bitcoin futures ETFs are cash settled.
-This means that no matter what happens, investors are not able to redeem the underlying asset – i.e. you have no claim on the actual bitcoin.
+Compared with perpetual futures contracts, some of which can be settled in the digital commodity, bitcoin futures ETFs are cash settled.
+This means that investors are not able to redeem the underlying asset (btc, ltc, eth) – i.e. you have no claim on the actual bitcoin.

-This runs contrary to the main attraction of hard assets like bitcoin, litecoin and gold – the absence of counterparty risk.
-You can face custodial risk, which is almost inevitable at some point, but in terms of counterparties, owning hard assets means your capital is not at risk from how others are affected by price fluctuations.
+This runs contrary to the main attraction of hard assets like bitcoin, litecoin and gold.
+The absence of counterparty risk is a major premise for digital bearer assets.
+Third-party custodial risk is certain for market participants, but in terms of counterparties, less is more.
+In fact, owning hard assets in self-custody means your Bitcoin or Litecoin is not at risk by potentially compromised service providers.

 1. Counterparty risk